Secret tunnels hiding in real homes

 Coastal holiday home, Pembrokeshire, UK

 That's right, this coastal gem has its very own secret tunnel.
-Like something plucked from an Agatha Christie novel, the passageway leads from the lowest floor of the mysterious historic main house to the two holiday rentals.
+As seen in this auction listing, like something plucked from an Agatha Christie novel, the passageway leads from the lowest floor of the mysterious historic main house to the two holiday rentals.

 Yet the tunnel's purpose is unknown; it's thought that the corridor may have originally led to an old cellar, but whatever the reason for its creation, we think the addition definitely adds to the allure of this charming coastal crib.

-Alton Manor in New Jersey went on the market in 2015 with Pat McKenna Realtors, priced at $2.9 million (£2.2m).
+Alton Manor in New Jersey has been on and off the market various times over the years.
 The five-bedroom, 11,500-square-foot (1,068sqm) French Colonial mansion rocks a number of wow-factor amenities, including a 42-seater party bar and a state-of-the-art soundproof movie theatre.

 However, the pièce de résistance has got to be the 150-foot (46m) secret underground tunnel.
 Encased in thick concrete, the corridor is tough enough to withstand a bomb blast, a full-on tornado or even a missile strike.